 In our pilot school in Burundi, the 4th and 5th graders have just finished learning about Wangari Maathai (from Kenya) and Malala Yousafzai (from Pakistan).
 The peace heroes teacher reported that both women had a great impact on the students.
 Maathai’s story, which focuses on issues of deforestation and desertification, helped them view their own environment in a new way, as their natural habitat is similar to the areas Maathai worked in, and is therefore vulnerable to the same hazards (both natural and human-made).
 It didn’t take much for the students to make the connection; they related to the problem immediately, and their interest helped generate some very practical outcomes, particularly in regard to tree planting.
 These young children even took their learning into the broader community, in an effort to raise awareness and educate the adults by encouraging them to implement small changes that will hopefully make a difference to their living environment.

 Malala’s story focuses on the importance of female education in patriarchal societies and the need for equal access to education for all children (regardless of gender).
 The point at which her story hit home was a little more surprising.
-Included in the curriculum are links to both Maathai’s Nobel Peace Prize speech as well as Malala’s UN speech.
+Included in each story are links to both Maathai’s Nobel Peace Prize speech as well as Malala’s UN speech.
 Since the school is in a rural area where media is not at all easy to access, the teacher had to overcome multiple challenges in order to make it possible for the students to view these videos.
 But he was determined, and somehow he managed to procure an old projector from who-knows-where, setting everything up in the hopes that the electricity and connection to the internet would not fail him at the crucial moment.
 In fact, showing these videos to the students was such an undertaking that the teacher decided to turn the whole experience into a full-blown event.
 Thankfully, the screening worked, and, according to the teacher, was a great success.
 The students were mesmerized as they watched the two women giving their speeches – even though they didn’t understand a word of what the women were saying!

 As it turns out, what amazed the students more than anything else was seeing these two women stand in front of a crowd of powerful men, and be listened to and respected.
 I was totally floored by this report, because, given my own context, it never occurred to me how the simple act of watching a woman speak in front of (mostly male) world leaders might powerfully impact children still living in a patriarchal society.
 Malala’s story, which is all about the empowerment of women, came to life for these students in an incredibly tangible but completely unexpected way.
 Just seeing women take action, and be respected while they do so, was enough to open the students’ minds and challenge their worldview – which is precisely what Malala’s story is meant to do.
 But I could never have predicted their point of connection to her story – where it would impact them in a personal way.